The 72(t) rule refers to IRS Code 72(t), which allows investors to take early distributions without incurring 10% penalties.

 Questions about distributions?
-Log in to your client portal at portal.ndtco.com to send a secure inquiry directly to our staff.
+Log in to the Client Portal to send a secure inquiry directly to our staff.

-The 72(t) exemption necessitates that IRA owners take at least five “substantially equal periodic payments”.
-These payments must occur over the span of five years or until the owner reaches age 59.5 (whichever time period is longer).
-The distribution amounts will depend on the account owner’s life expectancy, which can be calculated through one of three IRS-approved methods: the amortization method; the minimum distribution method (also known as the life expectancy method); or the annuitization method.
+The 72(t) rule necessitates that IRA owners take at least five “substantially equal periodic payments.”
+These payments must occur over the span of five years or until the owner reaches age 59.5, whichever is longer.
+The distribution amounts will depend on the account owner’s life expectancy, which can be calculated through one of three methods.
+These methods are the amortization method, the minimum distribution method, or the annuitization method.

-The amortization method calculates yearly payment amounts by amortizing the balance of an IRA owner’s account over single or joint life expectancy.
-The calculated distribution amount is fixed annually in this method.
+The amortization method calculates yearly payment amounts by amortizing the account balance over a single or joint life expectancy.
+The calculated distribution amount remains fixed annually in this method.

-The minimum distribution method can be calculated by dividing the IRA balance as of December 31, the prior year, by an age-specific factor provided by the IRS.
+The minimum distribution method, also known as the life expectancy method, derives from a calculation of the IRA balance as of December 31, the prior year, divided by an age-specific factor.
 With this method, the annual payments are likely to vary each year.

-The final IRS-approved calculation is the annuitization method, which uses an annuity factor defined by the IRS to determine equivalent yearly payments.
+The final IRS-approved calculation is the annuitization method.
+This uses an annuity factor defined by the IRS to determine equivalent yearly payments.
 This method offers IRA owners a fixed annual payout.
 The withdrawn amount is typically somewhere between the highest and lowest annual amount that can be withdrawn by the account owner.

-Please consult with your accountant or tax professional to determine whether you qualify for an early distribution penalty exemption via the 72(t) rule.
-For more information about self-directed investing or your alternative investment options, please don't hesitate to contact New Direction Trust Company at 877-742-1270.
+Consult with your financial team to determine whether you qualify for an early distribution penalty exemption via the 72(t) rule.
+For more information about self-directed investing or your alternative investment options, please don’t hesitate to contact New Direction Trust Company at 877-742-1270.